santiagxf/trunkbased-mlops/README.md

 As always, technology is applied in the context of people and processes and there are no exceptions to this rule.
 A common pitfall when trying to use a git repository in a new ML project is to do so without any clear rules about how the repository should be used or how changes should be posted (committed).
 In the software development world, this is know as a workflow.

-A lot of projects in ML start with a `git` repository, but without a clear strategy about how the repository will serve the goals of the team, and more importantly, how the resitory will allow to release models faster and more reliably.
+A lot of projects in ML start with a `git` repository, but without a clear strategy about how the repository will serve the goals of the team, and more importantly, how the repository will allow releasing models faster and more reliably.
 For more details about this topic read the blog: [Put git to work for a Machine Learning projects: How to implement trunk-based development for Machine Learning models projects](https://santiagof.medium.com/put-git-to-work-for-a-machine-learning-projects-8ab79939b88d)

-This repository contains all the required elements to deploy a model for hate detection in portuguese based on `PyTorch` and `transformers` and serves it using a REST endpoint.
-The teams using this model works with the trunk-based development workflow to collaborate with others.
+This repository contains all the required elements to deploy a model for hate detection in portuguese based on `PyTorch` and `transformers` and serve it using a REST endpoint.
+In this proposed scenario, the teams work with the trunk-based development workflow to collaborate with others.
 The MLOps teams, uses either `GitHub Actions` or `Azure DevOps` to ensure that the workflow is followed, and the quality of the code is the expected.
 This allows to implement continuous delivery of the model using a method `champion/challenger` for deciding when to deploy a new version of the model.
+To detect if a new model worth to be deployed, the model is subject to a McNemar test to identify if new proposed models (challenger) make different mistakes than the current champion.

 ## Landing trunk-based development in ML projects